Gurlitt Collection: Value

-Initial media reports that the collection was worth in excess of $1 billion, based apparently on its size alone plus descriptions of one or two contained works, have proved to be an over-estimate, bearing in mind that a substantial component of the collection contains printed graphic works on paper whose individual value may be in the order of no more than €1,000 per item, or possibly even less.
-Nevertheless, the collection does contain a number of significant, high value items including, among others, a Claude Monet painting "valued at $12 million", a Matisse painting ("$20 million"), a major Cézanne 1897 painting La Montagne Sainte-Victoire, as well as Liebermann's Two Riders on the Beach which subsequently realised almost 1.9 million pounds at auction (see below), and others including original works by Manet, Degas, Renoir and more; in 2019 it was also reported that the Manet painting, Marine, Temps d'Orage ("Ships at Sea in Stormy Weather") had been sold for US $4 million to Tokyo's National Museum of Western Art.
+Initial media reports that the collection was worth in excess of $1 billion, based apparently on its size alone plus descriptions of one or two contained works, have proved to be an over-estimate, considering that a substantial component of the collection contains printed graphic works on paper whose individual value may be no more than €1,000 per item.
+Nevertheless, the collection does contain a number of significant, high value items including, among others, a Claude Monet painting "valued at $12 million", a Matisse painting ("$20 million"), a major Cézanne 1897 painting La Montagne Sainte-Victoire, as well as Liebermann's Two Riders on the Beach which subsequently realised almost 1.9 million pounds at auction (see below), and others including original works by Manet, Degas, Renoir and more; in 2019 it was also reported that the Manet painting, Marine, Temps d'Orage ("Ships at Sea in Stormy Weather") had been sold for US$4 million to Tokyo's National Museum of Western Art.
 In 2020, it was reported that Paul Signac's 1887 painting Quai de Clichy.
-Temps Gris, which had been returned to the heirs of the original owner, had been consigned for auction and was estimated to sell for up to £800,000 ($1 million).
+Temps Gris, which had been returned to the heirs of the original owner, had been consigned for auction and was estimated to sell for up to £800,000.

 The overall value of the collection as held by Cornelius Gurlitt in 2012 may thus conservatively be stated to have been in the order of at least several tens of millions of dollars, although no official valuation has ever been publicly released.